 One of the most intriguing properties of optical metamaterials formed from conducting or semiconducting materials is their ability to localize and enhance optical fields at selected “hotspots” within the metamaterial structure.
 Such optical hotspots can be used to enhance the nonlinearities associated with materials embedded within the hotspots—or even enhance the intrinsic nonlinearity of the metals that form the metamaterial or plasmonic structure.
 Understanding the underlying mechanisms of optical nonlinearity in metals as well as nonlinear enhancement is one of the major thrust areas within CMIP, requiring a combination of theory, modeling and experimental investigation.
 The exploitation of nonlinear enhancement and wave propagation will lead to new photonic devices, such as all-optical switching and computing, as well as many other applications relevant to imaging, communications and networking.

 With metamaterials, unusual and extraordinary material properties can be created and manipulated with unprecedented flexibility and control.
 To harness these emerging capabilities, a new methodology was needed that would enable the rapid design of devices based on these complex materials.
 Working with collaborator Sir John Pendry (Imperial College, London), the Duke team has developed the technique of Transformation Optics, in which bending space with coordinate transformations is used as an intuitive means of creating unique devices.
-The now well-known “invisibility cloak” was the first example of a transformation optical device, first suggested by Pendry and the Duke team in 2006 [LINK: J. B. Pendry, D. Schurig, D. R. Smith, “Controlling electromagnetic fields,” Science 312, 1780 (2006)] and subsequently demonstrated at Duke [D. Schurig et al., “Metamaterial electromagnetic cloak at microwave frequencies,” Science 314, 977 (2006)].
-Currently, Duke faculty have many projects related to Transformation Optics and cloaking, and have extended the concepts to many other branches of physics, including acoustics and fluid flow.
+The now well-known “invisibility cloak” was the first example of a transformation optical device, first suggested by Pendry and the Duke team in 2006 [J. B. Pendry, D. Schurig, D. R. Smith, “Controlling electromagnetic fields,” Science 312, 1780 (2006)] and subsequently demonstrated at Duke [D. Schurig et al., “Metamaterial electromagnetic cloak at microwave frequencies,” Science 314, 977 (2006)].

 Very thin layers of patterned metamaterials can be used to create unique low-profile, flat, optical devices, such as lenses, filters and other optical components.
 Metamaterials can achieve a large range of effective index-of-refraction values, enabling a new realm of diffractive and gradient index optical devices.
 To produce metamaterial optics or metasurfaces, the shape and size of each metamaterial element is controlled, allowing nearly arbitrary distributions of refractive index and other optical properties to be controlled with tremendous precision.
 As an example, we have applied the metamaterial approach to demonstrate the design and fabrication of a dual-polarization hologram—a device that produces two different images when illuminated by two different polarizations.
 Holographic metamaterials have particular relevance for infrared optical components, where traditional materials have many more limitations.